RichardeJiang/RichardeJiang.github.io/_posts/2019-09-24-SIFT-Guide.md

   for column:
     for each of the 8 directions:
-      if this is the direction Im contributing the most: mark the magnitude
+      if this is the direction Im contributing the most: mark the magnitude in a per-pixel histogram

 for row:
   for column:
     neighborhood_histogram = zeros(8,1)
-      for i = 0,1,2,3:
+    for i = 0,1,2,3 bc subgrid of sz 4x4:
-        for j= 0,1,2,3:
-          neighborhood_histogram += per_pixel_histogram[row+i,column+j]
+      for j= 0,1,2,3 bc subgrid of sz 4x4: neighborhood_histogram += per_pixel_histogram[row+i,column+j]
 {% endhighlight %}

-But as you can imagine, with 3 for-loops this will still take quite long to run; that's why you can find in the comment section that this kind of implementation will be penalized.
+But as you can imagine, with 3 for-loops (and then 4 for-loops) this will still take quite long to run; that's why you can find in the comment section that this kind of implementation will be penalized.

 ## Even Faster Code